nicholasconnors/erebus/joss/paper.md

 # Uses in scientific literature

 `Erebus` was used to perform a uniform reanalysis of existing MIRI 15 micron rocky exoplanet photometry in Connors et al (in prep).
+It was made in preparation for the 500 hour rocky worlds Director's Discretionary Time survey scheduled for JWST which will observe dozens of planets at 15 microns during secondary eclipses.

 # Similar tools